 A Touchstone file (also known as an SnP file) is an ASCII text file used for documenting the n-port network parameter data of an active device or passive interconnect network.
-While Touchstone files have been accepted as a defacto standard for the transfer of frequency dependent n-port parameters, up until this document no formal specification of the file format or syntax had been produced.
-This document, based upon information from Agilent Technologies, Inc. (the originator of Touchstone), is a formal specification of the Touchstone file format and is intended for use with documents and specifications produced by the IBIS Open Forum.
+While Touchstone files have been accepted as a de facto standard for the transfer of frequency dependent n-port parameters, up until the release of the Touchstone 2.0 document, no formal specification of the file format or syntax had been produced.
+The Touchstone 2.0 document, based upon information from Agilent Technologies, Inc. (the originator of Touchstone), was a formal specification of the Touchstone file format and was intended for use with documents and specifications produced by the IBIS Open Forum.

-Version 2.0 was created based upon the original Touchstone definition, with added features in the style of IBIS (I/O Buffer Information Specification) and the ICM (IBIS Interconnect Model) specification.
-Files written using the original syntax are compatible with the updated specification and are treated as Version 1.0.
+Version 2.0 was created based upon the original Agilent Technologies, Inc. documentation with added features in the style of IBIS (I/O Buffer Information Specification).
+Files written using the original syntax are compatible with the Version 2.0 specification and are referred to as Version 1.0 files, even though a Version 1.0 specification was never published.